The information in this section is for the academic year 2023/2024.

 HIVE (Home and Innovative Virtual Education)

-- We teach pupils a broad range of National Curriculum subjects with an aim to ensure pupils have opportunities to continue with their learning.
+- Pupils have access to a broad range of National Curriculum subjects and our Preparation for Adulthood curriculum with an aim to ensure pupils have opportunities to continue with their learning.

 Leo Kelly School